Key Points

 Since unmanaged devices aren’t issued by the school, there’s no way to guarantee that they all have the same capabilities and operating systems.
 Different operating systems have different settings, and can therefore interact with your school network in different ways.

 This poses a serious challenge when it comes to onboarding.
-If you’re requiring students and faculty to adhere to a specific authentication protocol, for instance, you need to ensure that all devices with network connectivity can even support that authentication protocol.
-Some devices are incompatible with 802.1X , a widely used authentication standard that requires individual network credentials and a RADIUS server for authentication.
+If you’re requiring students and faculty to adhere to a specific authentication protocol, for instance, you need to ensure that all devices with network connectivity can support that authentication protocol.
+Some devices are incompatible with 802.1X, a widely used authentication standard that requires individual network credentials and a RADIUS server for authentication.

 Misconfiguration

 With unmanaged devices, there is also a high risk of misconfiguration.
-If you’re requiring students to utilize specific security settings, it can be difficult to ensure these are properly enabled.
+If you’re requiring students to utilize specific security settings, it can be difficult to ensure these are properly enabled during BYOD onboarding.

 In a K-12 environment, your end-users span a wide range of ages and levels of technical literacy.
-It’s possible for older children and teens to follow detailed configuration steps, but the same cannot be said for elementary-age students.
+Older children and teens may be able to follow detailed configuration steps, but likely not elementary-age students.

-You could have administrators manually configure end-user devices themselves.
-Unfortunately, this creates a strain on their time and resources.
+Administrators can manually configure end-user devices themselves.
+Unfortunately, this creates a strain on time and resources.
 Even more unfortunately, the consequences for misconfiguration can be serious, including possibilities like missing important security patches and lacking proper malware protection.
-For these reasons, a user-friendly onboarding solution is required when you have a BYOD policy .
+For these reasons, a user-friendly onboarding solution is required when you have a BYOD policy.

 Access to Non-School Resources